rook/rook/Documentation/common-problems.md

 * Large amount of stuck requests are blocking
 * One or more MONs are restarting periodically

-### Further Details
+### Investigation
-Create a rook-tools pod to investgate the current state of CEPH.
+Create a [rook-tools pod](./toolbox.md) to investigate the current state of CEPH.
 Here is an example of what one might see.
 In this case the `ceph status` command would just hang so a CTRL-C needed to be send.
 The `rookctl status` command is able to give a good amount of detail.
 In some cases the rook-api pod needs to be restarted for `rookctl` to be able to gather information.
 If the rook-api is restarted, then the rook-tools pod should be restarted also.

 ```console
 $ kubectl -n rook exec -it rook-tools bash